 About

 Kayla Rumpp (she/her) is a visual artist, and educator from Tennessee.
-Her work explores the relationship between painting and sculpture, and is informed by a fascination with childlike ways of making and seeing within a practice of play.
-Rumpp’s sculptural-paintings synthesize an intuitive use of color and material with regimented systems for deriving shapes and color palettes.
+Her work explores the relationship between painting and sculpture, informed by a fascination with childlike ways of making and seeing.
+Rumpp’s sculptural-paintings synthesize an intuitive use of color and material with regimented systems for deriving shapes and palettes.
+Popsicle stick forms, inspired from her time working as an elementary art educator, act as recurring imagery that varies from piece to piece.
+All works are drawn, cut, and painted completely by hand leaving evidence of human construction within the framework of hard edge geometric abstraction.

 Contact